-Learn about the particular requirements of research human subjects with reference conceptualization, research design, sampling and data collection methods, ethics, and statistical treatment of data.
+Learn about the particular requirements of research with human subjects with reference to conceptualization, research design, sampling and data collection methods, ethics, and statistical treatment of data.
 Gain experience on how to formulate clear and testable hypotheses; describe different sampling methods, their strengths and limitations; identify any ethical issues or concerns for a given research study; evaluate the strength of different research designs, together with their appropriateness for addressing different research questions; judge the quality of research methods and measures based on indices of reliability and validity.
-Prepare an information letter(s) and consent form(s) for a human subjects research study.
-Prepare a grant application/research (back-ground, hypotheses, statistical analyses, significance) for a human subjects research study.
+Prepare an information letter(s)

+and consent form(s) for a human subjects research study.
+Prepare a grant application/research proposal (background, hypotheses, methods, statistical analyses, significance) for a human subjects research study.
 Present a research report on a topic of interest.
 The emphasis is on behavioral sciences research, but the content can generalize across many study fields.

-A310 - Computational Neuroscience
+B52 - Introductory Neuroscience